mezka/emilianomesquita.com/_posts/2020-05-08-navigate-to-modal-angularjs.md

 state.go('usercp', { modal: true });
 {% endhighlight %}

-All in all this is a hack but it works perfectly, although I while writing this I realized that there's another "endorsed" way to achieve the same thing:
+This is a hack but it works perfectly, although I while writing this I realized that there's another "endorsed" way to achieve the same thing:

 {% highlight javascript %}
 modalRunBlock.$inject = ['$transitions', '$rootScope'];